holisticon/pizza-palace/README.md

 An example Angular application that uses [Nx Workspace](https://nx.dev) and [Ngrx](https://ngrx.io) to show how to build modularized frontends in a monorepo.

+## Architecture Overview

+The basic building blocks of this architecture blueprint are web and/or mobile applications, feature libraries and standalone shared libraries.

 ![Diagram](docs/diagram.svg)

+### Feature Library
+A feature library is the glue between a feature provided by a microservice and the consuming web or mobile application.
+It exposes the functionality of that service in form of injectable services or even complete UI components.
+It is built by same team that maintains the rest of the microservice.

+### Shared Library
+A shared library contains features that are not directly related to the business features provided by microservices.
+These may be general-purpose UI elements, helper functions, wrapper for third-party libraries, etc.

+### Web / Mobile Application
+Web or mobile appliations are the consumers of feature libraries and shared libraries and combine these with application-specific features to build the deployable artefact that is used by the end user.
+The application itself consists of feature modules and common modules.
+Feature modules implement the business requirements of the application which are not provided via feature librarys.
+Common modules are the application-specific equivalent of shared libraries and contain code that is shared among the various feature modules but is specific to the application.

 ## Modularization
 This section describes the technical foundation of the artefacts described in the architecture overview.